Specific Dates for Clubs Will be Posted on the School Calendar on our Homepage

 Health Occupations Students of America

-Must be currently enrolled in Medical Skills at Charles S. Rushe Middle School
+Must be currently enrolled in Medical Skills or Health Professions at Charles S. Rushe Middle School.

 Fellowship of Christian Students